Cray-HPE/docs-csm/operations/security_and_authentication/Update_Default_Air-Cooled_BMC_and_Leaf_BMC_Switch_SNMP_Credentials.md

 ## Procedure

-#### 1.1 Acquire site-init.
+### 1.1 Acquire `site-init`

 Before redeploying the River Endpoint Discovery Service (REDS), update the `customizations.yaml` file in the `site-init` secret in the `loftsman` namespace.

-1. If the `site-init` repository is available as a remote repository [as described here](../../install/prepare_site_init.md#push-to-a-remote-repository), then clone it to `ncn-m001`.
+1. If the `site-init` repository is available as a remote repository, then clone it to `ncn-m001`.
 Otherwise, ensure that the `site-init` repository is available on `ncn-m001`.

     ```bash
     git clone "$SITE_INIT_REPO_URL" site-init
     ```

-2. Acquire `customizations.yaml` from the currently running system:
+1. Acquire `customizations.yaml` from the currently running system:

     ```bash
-    kubectl get secrets -n loftsman site-init -o jsonpath='{.data.customizations\.yaml}' | base64 -d > site-init/customizations.yaml
+    kubectl get secrets -n loftsman `site-init` -o jsonpath='{.data.customizations\.yaml}' | base64 -d > site-init/customizations.yaml
     ```

-3. Review, add, and commit `customizations.yaml` to the local `site-init` repository as appropriate.
+1. Review, add, and commit `customizations.yaml` to the local `site-init` repository as appropriate.

     > **`NOTE`** If `site-init` was cloned from a remote repository in step 1,
     > there may not be any differences and hence nothing to commit.
 This is